cis110/python_book/src/variables.md

 | Is a CIS major?        | True, False        | `boolean` |
 | Height                 | 5.7.
 6.0, 4.2      | `double`  |

+[^lie]: This is only true for some data types in Python.
+Before long we will see examples where this does not hold when dealing with `list` or `dict` values.